Microsoft Dynamics CRM vs Oracle CX Sales comparison

 Find out what your peers are saying about Microsoft Dynamics CRM vs. Oracle CX Sales and other solutions.
 Updated: May 2024.

-Microsoft Dynamics CRM is ranked 2nd in CRM with 68 reviews while Oracle CX Sales is ranked 14th in CRM with 12 reviews.
-Microsoft Dynamics CRM is rated 7.6, while Oracle CX Sales is rated 7.4.
+Microsoft Dynamics CRM is ranked 2nd in CRM with 68 reviews while Oracle CX Sales is ranked 14th in CRM with 13 reviews.
+Microsoft Dynamics CRM is rated 7.8, while Oracle CX Sales is rated 7.4.
 The top reviewer of Microsoft Dynamics CRM writes "Intuitive APIs, customizable design, but dashboards could improve".
-On the other hand, the top reviewer of Oracle CX Sales writes "Can look at all projects under one account and is more process oriented".
+On the other hand, the top reviewer of Oracle CX Sales writes "Offers the capability to customize it the way I want, create my own CRM, and create a new closed integration with everything".
 Microsoft Dynamics CRM is most compared with Salesforce Sales Cloud, SAP CRM, ServiceNow, Siebel CRM and Oracle CRM, whereas Oracle CX Sales is most compared with Siebel CRM, Salesforce Sales Cloud, Oracle Fusion Service, SAP CRM and NetSuite CRM+.
 See our Microsoft Dynamics CRM vs. Oracle CX Sales report.

 See our list of best CRM vendors and best Sales Force Automation vendors.